-In 2024 we continued the work of the Collaborative Family Law Pro Bono Project, (the "Project") including the regular administration of the Project, outreach in the community to educate and inform allied groups about the project in order to increase participation in the Project and consideration of the collection of feedback from participants in the Project: the professionals and the clients.
+In 44 We continue rule we know a Collaborative Filmily Law Po Bollo Pract, une "Project") including the regular administration of the Project, outreach in the Community to educate and inform allied groups about the project in order to increase participation in the Project and consideration of the collection of feedback from participants in the Project: the professionals and the clients.
 The Committee has a meeting scheduled on November 4, 2024, to discuss this and continued promotion of the Project.